willco123/Rate-A-Dog-API/README.md

 2. POST /url

-   Description: Retrieves aggregated data for a single URL.
+Retrieves aggregated data for a single URL.

 Middleware: Requires an access token.
 Request Body:

-   url (string): The URL to retrieve data for. userId (string): The ID of the user associated with the URL.
+    url (string): The URL to retrieve data for.

 Response:

     Status 200: Successful operation.
 Returns aggregated data for the URL.

 3. POST /all

-   Description: Retrieves randomly aggregated documents.
+Retrieves randomly aggregated documents, default is 50.

 Request Body:

     sampleSize (number): The number of documents to retrieve. authHeader (optional, string): The authorization header containing the access token.

 Response:

     Status 200: Successful operation.
 Returns randomly aggregated documents.

 4. POST /all/more

-   Description: Retrieves more randomly aggregated documents with exclusions.
+Retrieves more randomly aggregated documents with exclusions.

 Request Body:

     sampleSize (number): The number of documents to retrieve. authHeader (optional, string): The authorization header containing the access token. currentlyLoadedDocuments (array): Array of documents already loaded.

 Response:

     Status 200: Successful operation.
 Returns more randomly aggregated documents.

 5. POST /all/sorted

-   Description: Retrieves all documents sorted based on the provided parameters.
+Retrieves all documents sorted based on the provided parameters.

 Request Body:

-   sortOrder (string): The sort order ("asc" or "desc"). sortMode (string): The sort mode. sampleSize (number): The number of documents to retrieve. filteredBreed (string): The breed to filter by. skipCount (number): The number of documents to skip. authHeader (optional, string): The authorization header containing the access token.
+    sortOrder (string): The sort order ("asc" or "desc"). sortMode (string): The sort mode ("breed", "averageRating", "numberOfRates"). sampleSize (number): The number of documents to retrieve. skipCount (number): The number of documents to skip. filteredBreed (optional): The breed to filter by ({ breed: string; subBreed: string | null }). authHeader (optional, string): The authorization header containing the access token.

 Response:

     Status 200: Successful operation.
 Returns sorted aggregated documents.

 6. POST /user

-   Description: Retrieves user-specific documents sorted based on the provided parameters.
+Retrieves user-specific documents sorted based on the provided parameters.

 Middleware: Requires an access token.

 Request Body:

-   sortOrder (string): The sort order ("asc" or "desc"). sortMode (string): The sort mode. sampleSize (number): The number of documents to retrieve. filteredBreed (string): The breed to filter by. userId (string): The ID of the user. skipCount (number): The number of documents to skip.
+    sortOrder (string): The sort order ("asc" or "desc"). sortMode (string): The sort mode ("breed", "averageRating", "numberOfRates"). sampleSize (number): The number of documents to retrieve. skipCount (number): The number of documents to skip. filteredBreed (optional): The breed to filter by ({ breed: string; subBreed: string | null }).

 Response:

     Status 200: Successful operation.
 Returns user-specific sorted aggregated documents.

 7. GET /user/maxcount

-   Description: Retrieves the maximum count of user-specific documents.
+Retrieves the maximum count of user-specific documents.

 Middleware: Requires an access token.
-   Request Body:
-   userId (string): The ID of the user.

 Response:

     Status 200: Successful operation.
 Returns the maximum count of user-specific documents.

 8. GET /maxcount

-   Description: Retrieves the maximum count of all documents.
+Retrieves the maximum count of all documents.

 Response:

     Status 200: Successful operation.
 Returns the maximum count of all documents.

 9. POST /filtered/maxcount

-   Description: Retrieves the maximum count of documents filtered by breed.
+Retrieves the maximum count of documents filtered by breed.

 Request Body:

-   filteredBreed (string): The breed to filter by.
+    filteredBreed ({breed: string; subBreed: string | null}): The breed to filter by.

 Response:

     Status 200: Successful operation.
 Returns the maximum count of filtered documents.

 10. POST /user/filtered/maxcount

-    Description: Retrieves the maximum count of user-specific documents filtered by breed.
+Retrieves the maximum count of user-specific documents filtered by breed.

 Middleware: Requires an access token.

 Request Body:

-    filteredBreed (string): The breed to filter by. userId (string): The ID of the user.
+    filteredBreed ({breed: string; subBreed: string | null}): The breed to filter by.

 Response:

     Status 200: Successful operation.
 Returns the maximum count of filtered user-specific documents.

 11. GET /table

-    Description: Retrieves aggregated data for table display.
+Retrieves aggregated data for table display.

 Response:

     Status 200: Successful operation.
 Returns aggregated data for table display.

 12. GET /user/table

-    Description: Retrieves user-specific aggregated data for table display.
+Retrieves user-specific aggregated data for table display.

 Middleware: Requires an access token.
-    Request Body:
-    userId (string): The ID of the user.

 Response:

     Status 200: Successful operation.
 Returns user-specific aggregated data for table display.

 13. POST /admin/storeallbreeds

-    Description: Stores all dog breeds in the database (admin-only).
+Stores all dog breeds in the database (admin-only).

 Middleware: Requires an access token and admin privileges.

 Response:

     Status 200: Successful operation.
 Returns a success message.

 ### Login